ojdunn/android-2048-game/README.md

 ![MVVM Diagram](./MVVM.PNG "MVVM Diagram")
 <br>*Figure 1: MVVM Diagram, an architecture well suited to Android; Source: Mobile Application Development, 2nd, Engelsma*

 In the data binding process, the view subscribes to a data stream produced by the viewmodel.
 The view also displays data to the UI and captures user UI actions.
 The viewmodel does not need a reference to the view ("Observer" pattern) and it handles the UI data.
+Only the viewmodel has a reference to the model.
 The view is notified in this way of any data changes.

+The LiveData class allows this upward communication (View -> ViewModel -> Model) using the Observer pattern.
+In this pattern the View subscribes to the LiveData class to automatically update values in the UI.

 The app is to consist of a welcome screen, a register account screen, an options screen, and a game screen.
 It is recommended by experts to use the Jetpack `navigation` library to create an app with one activity, a navigation graph, and a navigation controller to transition between screens.
 Each screen would be written as a single `Fragment` class hosted by a single `Activity` class.
 Fragments all have independent lifecycles like Activities and similar hook methods.
 Some additional hook methods of Fragments include onCreateView(), onAttach(), onDetach(), onDestroyView().
 They use layout files like Activities.